 Our procedures included considering appropriateness of revenue recognition as per the Company policy including those relating to discounts and assessing compliance with the policies in terms of applicable accounting standards.
 We tested effectiveness of internal controls implemented by the Company on the revenue cycle.
-We assessed sales transactions taking place at either side of the balance sheet date to assess whether the revenue was recognised in the correct period.
-We also performed analytical review on revenue based on trends monthly sales and profit margins.
+We assessed sales transactions taking place at either side of the statement of financial position date to assess whether the revenue was recognised in the correct period.
+We also performed analytical review on revenue based on trends in monthly sales and profit margins.